segergabriel/FastRobots/README.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/advert.png?raw=true)

 #### Prelab
-I Installed the Arduino IDE on my computer and made sure I had the latest versions of ArduinoIDE and Sparkfun Appollo3 support software.
+I Installed the Arduino IDE on my computer and made sure that I had the latest versions of ArduinoIDE and Sparkfun Appollo3 support software.

 #### Blink it up
 To evaluate the functionality of the LED on the Artemis Board, the "Blink it Up" sample code was employed.
 This script was designed to activate the LED for a predetermined duration, followed by a phase where the LED is deactivated for another set period.
 As demonstrated in the accompanying video, this resulted in the LED being illuminated for 2 seconds and then extinguished for 1 second.